+Do not confuse PDF/A with standard PDF.
+PDF/A is a specific variation of PDF, designed for long term preservation.
+PDF/A differs from PDF by prohibiting features ill-suited to long-term archiving, such as font linking (as opposed to font embedding) and encryption.
 PDF/A documents can be created from most word processor programs.
-Agencies should do an on-line search to find the latest information on how to create PDF/A from their specific software.
-To keep the sizes of files down and to make sure that files are text-searchable, PDF/A documents should ideally be created using a word processing program such as WordPerfect, Microsoft Word or OpenOffice Writer, rather than being printed out in hard copy and scanned.
+Municipalities should do an on-line search to find the latest information on how to create PDF/A from their specific software.
+To keep the sizes of files down and to make sure that files are text-searchable, PDF/A documents should ideally be created using a word processing program such as WordPerfect, Microsoft Word, or OpenOffice Writer, rather than being printed out in hard copy and scanned.
 Some scanning software is capable of directly creating PDF/A format documents.
-If your software does not have the capability to save in PDF/A format, the document may be "printed" to PDF/A using a PDF Creator Tool or it may need to be scanned as a regular PDF and then converted/saved to PDF/A.
+If your software does not have the capability to save in PDF/A format, the document may be "printed" to PDF/A using a PDF Creator Tool or it may need to be scanned as a regular PFDF and then converted/saved to PDF/A.

-Special Considerations with Using PDF/A. PDF/A is the standard for the creation of archival documents, similar to paper documents, to ensure that they will be readable in the future, regardless of the fonts or software are on a computer when a user subsequently views the documents.
+Special Considerations with Using PDF/A. PDF/A is the standard for the creation of archival documents, similar to paper documents, to ensure that they will be readable in the future, regardless of the fonts or software that are on a computer when a user subsequently views the documents.
 In essence, PDF/A is similar to a frozen image of the document.
 This is desirable to ensure that permanent documents retain the text in its original formatting, as submitted.

-With this in mind, it may be important for you to retain the original source document created by a word processor or file system, in the event that future edits are required.
+With this in mind, it may be important for you to retain the original source document created by a word processor of file system, in the event that future edits are required.
 The PDF/A document is usually used as a final, unchangeable, static copy.
+Municipalities should also keep in mind that some dynamic electronic records such as databases may not be appropriate for conversion to PDF/A.

 Be aware that converting any file (even a PDF) into PDF/A poses certain risks, and the converted files should be inspected for conversion errors.
 One way PDF/A ensures long term sustainability is by prohibiting certain features from the document.
 Documents cannot contain embedded movies, for example, and (more applicable to government documents) cannot be encrypted with a password, nor can they contain non-embedded fonts.
-So, for example, if a PDF document with non-embedded fonts is converted to PDF/A, the PDF/A will substitute a different font, which may result in an altered format, the deletion of special symbols, and similar issues.
+So, for example, if a PDF document with non-embedded fonts is converted to PDF/A, the PDF/A will substitute a different font, which may result in an altered format, the deletion of special symbols, and similar issues (unless you are converting a file to PDF/A-1b image file).
 Many migration tools issue a warning whenever they encounter such a situation during conversion-they may ask the operator, for example, whether it is okay to use a substitute font-but others simply perform the conversion without such alerts.
 It is unlikely that this will be a problem during the migration of simple textual documents, but you should test carefully whenever you convert documents into PDF/A.

 Other PDF/A Compliant Products.
 Many commercial products use plug-ins that are capable of creating PDF/A documents.
-The State Archives does not endorse one over another.
+The State Archives or the Municipal Records Committee does not endorse one over another.

 Attachments and Hyperlinks in PDF/A Documents.
 It is best to refrain from using attachments and hyperlinks in the documents.
-Avoid attaching non-PDF/A documents to PDF/A documents since the former may become unreadable.
+Avoid attaching non-PDF/A documents since the former may become unreadable.